 She was struck by a sudden flash of panic; her regular troops were tasked with attacking the slopes in a glorious (suicidal) offensive, diverting the focus off Holly and her Riders.
 The thing was, she hadn’t waited for the regulars to assault; she’d gotten excited and jumped the gun.
 If Yinhalka hadn’t gotten them into gear, then Holly was up shit creek without a padd—

 Ah.
 A sideways glance allayed her fears—Indashi soldiers were heading for the slopes in a brisk trot.
 As they hit the first bit of incline, they broke into a roaring sprint.

 Holly shook her head, smirking beneath her helmet.
 Akanax.
 Another bullshit deity, as far as she was concerned.
 But Holly Dent was a consummate politician, so she decided to capitalize on their misplaced faith.

 “FOR AKANAX!”
 She drew her scythe-sword; it jumped from its sheath in a glittering flash.
 “FOR THE INDASHI!”
 Some of the Death Riders picked up her cry.

-An answering roar came from Flaysac’s bandits: “For life and freedom!” they screamed.
+An answering roar came from Flaysac’s bandits: “For life and freedom!”